About

 - Contract testing and integration confidence

-- Flaky test elimination
+- Flaky test elimination and test environment strategy

 - Branch-level testing and shift-left approaches

-- Quality engineering culture
+- Quality engineering culture and team mindset